Daisy Keech Shows Off Incredible Model Body In Sports Bra And Jeans On Instagram

-American model Daisy Keech recently took to her page and treated her 1.3 million fans to a series of new weekend pics where she looked nothing short of stunning.
+American model Daisy Keech recently took to her Instagram page to treat her 1.3 million fans to a series of new weekend pics where she looked nothing short of stunning.

 In the first picture, the model could be seen flaunting her amazing figure in a skimpy gray sports bra that she teamed with a pair of jeans.
 The revealing ensemble allowed Daisy to show off an ample amount of cleavage to titillate her fans.

-Wearing her blond tresses into a messy bun, the model opted for minimal makeup, sat on the floor and looked away from the camera to strike a pose.
+Wearing her blond tresses into a messy bun, the model opted for minimal makeup, sat on the floor, and looked away from the camera to strike a pose.

-Within less than a day of posting, the picture has racked up more than 146,000 likes over 950 comments where fans and followers drooled over the generous display of skin and showered the model with numerous compliments.
+Within less than a day of posting, the picture has racked up more than 146,000 likes and over 950 comments.
+Fans and followers drooled over the generous display of skin and showered the model with numerous compliments.

 Apart from her fans, many of Daisy’s fellow Instagram models also liked and commented on the picture.
-These included Kristina Levina, Chloe Othen and Julia Sandoval, among others.
+These included Kristina Levina, Chloe Othen, and Julia Sandoval, among others.

 “Such a goddess!
 It’s hard to find pretty human beings like you.
 You are an American queeeeeeeeeeeeeeeen!” one of her fans commented on the picture.